Peterwmoss/pennyvim/README.md

 I found myself having a hard time configuring native lsp for nvim, so decided to make this layer on top to help others not needing to do the same work.

 There are a few built-in plugins and keybinds that I find everyone should be using, but other than that I try to keep the pre-configured stuff to a minimum.

+## Contributing

+Please feel free to create a PR for any bugs or features you see fit.
+I'll be happy to take a look at it.